Master of Midwifery

 Already practising as a registered midwife but want to develop advanced skills through independent research and scholarship?

-This internationally-recognised programme has a strong research focus and builds on the knowledge and skills gained during the Postgraduate Diploma in Midwifery through the provision of more demanding and intensive study.
+This internationally recognised programme has a strong research focus and builds on the knowledge and skills gained during the Postgraduate Diploma in Midwifery through the provision of intensive study supported by two research supervisors.

 Studying part-time

-We know part-time study isn't always possible so we offer a part-time study option for this programme - talk to us about what will suit you best!
+We know full-time study isn't always possible so we offer a flexible, part-time study option for this programme - talk to us about what will suit you best!

 International